 Under the terms of a perpetual licence you pay a single one-off fee.
 This covers the cost of the software and your first year’s maintenance.
 At the end of the year you can opt to renew your maintenance contract if you wish, or you can let it lapse.
 You then have access to the software in perpetuity, but you will not have access to support, maintenance or upgrades and patches.

-It is also possible to purchase a license entitlement over a fixed 12 month term.
-This would provide your organisation with 12 months’ access to the licenses you have purchased.
-After the 12 month license period has elapsed the software will no longer be accessible, unless the license term has been renewed.
+It is also possible to purchase a license entitlement over a fixed 6* or 12 month term.
+This would provide your organisation with 6 or 12 months’ access to the licenses you have purchased.
+After the license period has elapsed the software will no longer be accessible, unless the license term has been renewed.
 No data or other related assets would be lost or destroyed in the case of non-renewal of a fixed term license; but you wouldn’t be able to access the software anymore.

 SaaS – Software as a Service